shalldie/vscode-background/docs/common-issues.md

   - Run `sudo chmod -R a+rw '/Applications/Visual Studio Code.app'` to grant write permissions.
 - linux:
   - Run `sudo chmod -R a+rw /usr/share/code`
+  - Some Arch Linux: `sudo chmod -R a+rw /opt/visual-studio-code`

 ## Unsupported environment

-- `Binary version of vscode` is not supported. [#408](https://github.com/shalldie/vscode-background/issues/408)
-  - e.g. `visual-studio-code-bin`、`visual-studio-code-insiders-bin`、`vscodium-bin` ...
 - `Installed by snap` is not supported. [#382](https://github.com/shalldie/vscode-background/issues/382)
   - Error: (Linux) snap: read-only file system
   - Snap use SquashFS to storage packages, which is a compressed readonly file system.
 - `vscodium` is not fully supported.
-  - It won't be specifically supported, I don't use it that much.
-But pr welcome.
+  - It works fine in most cases.
+But I don't use it that much, pr welcome.

 ## VSCode crashes [#306](https://github.com/shalldie/vscode-background/issues/306)